A-G Administrators is now A-G Specialty Insurance

 The Role of K-12 Sports Accident Insurance

 Did you know accident insurance can also help lower the district’s K-12 school budget?
-Sports accident insurance, like the plans from A-G Administrators, pays for the deductibles, copayments, and other out-of-pocket costs left by the student-athlete’s primary insurance when treated for an injury.
+Sports accident insurance, like the plans from A-G Specialty Insurance, pays for the deductibles, copayments, and other out-of-pocket costs left by the student-athlete’s primary insurance when treated for an injury.
 This relieves the family’s financial stress, especially if they don’t have primary insurance, so there’s less chance of the family pursuing legal recourse.
 Now, they can concentrate on their child’s recovery.

 A-G works with over 40 provider networks to help control treatment costs.
 A-G also provides claims reports to help coaches and trainers understand the frequency and types of injuries and provide solutions.
 This risk management can reduce medical costs and, ultimately, premiums: one K-12 school recently saw a 25% reduction in premiums and saved $176 million in claims.